vphantom/pyritephp-example/DEVELOPERS.md

 All templates have variables `session` and `post` equivalent to `$_SESSION` and `$_POST`, as well as `grab()`, `pass()` and `filter()` from the PHP side.

+Most templates have `http_status` which is an integer between 100 and 599 as well as `http_redirect` which is either false or a URL to refresh to (typically via META tags in `layout.html`).

 A single template file is mandatory: `layout.html` which is divided into three blocks:

 ### head